damianhakert/damianhakert.github.io/source/handbook/marketing/developer-marketing/community/index.md

 * Connect GitLab users together to share insights on using GitLab and extending and integrating GitLab.
 * Help new users get set up with GitLab by using Meet-up in a box resources
-* Exclusive content and remote-meetings with GitLab contributors or guest speakers through the user group network.
+* Access exclusive content and remote-meetings with GitLab contributors or guest speakers through the user group network.

 These are some early-stage ideas:

-### Meet-up in a box
+### Coming soon: Meet-up in a box

 Community leaders who join the program will be given local meet-up support.